V1bhaRao/SOP/README.md

 In Demo_test_fracDCNN_DAG.m- In line 10, initialize setTestCur with the name of the folder having noisy images for testing.
 Change line 83 to input = im2single(label)so that extra noise isn’t added to it.
 Comment out the lines involving PSNR and SSIM as these are required only to compare the output and reference image.

-In generatepatches.m- imdb.labels2 is created similar to imdb.labels.
-For training, pairs consisting of clean and noisy images are required.
-The corresponding images can be stored in 2 separate folders which can be handled by labels and labels2.
+In FracDCNN_train_dag.m- In the function getDagNNBatch, the new kind of noise (to introduce discontinuous ridges) can be added directly and trained.

-In FracDCNN_train_dag.m- In the function getDagNNBatch, initialize “input” similar to how “label” is initialized but with imdb.labels2.
-The switch case for ‘Denoising’ can be commented out.
+Code was also added to save the loss values of images for each epoch during training inside an excel file.